neonmik/Wave-Machine-Firmware/README.md

         + USB-MIDI is now functional!

     + Filter:
+        + Improved Envelope output for highpass control of cutoff - it now applies the envlope downwards.
         + Reduced the sample rate of the filter ADSR.
         + Added a modulation input, but needs adjusting.
 Going on the back burner till the Filter and Mod can opperate together.
         + Fixed the inputs using the map_exp functions - now using LUT for speed.